 At Mayville, we are very proud of the reputation and high quality of our pastoral care.
 Our belief is in ‘Excellence through Nurture’: teachers and pupils alike share a commitment to care for one another.
 The pastoral system embodies this instinct for care and support, embedded within a school that sees itself as a family.
 We meet together as such, from the very youngest to the oldest child, in assembly every Monday morning and in the meetings of our whole school Houses.
 Our care grows from a belief in the potential of every child and a sense of ourselves as a happy community, which knows and supports its members well.

-The teaching staff are a special part of our caring provision and are central to our pastoral system.
+Tutors are a very special and crucial part of our caring provision and are central to our pastoral system.
 In Pre-Prep and Juniors, form teachers ensure that their pupils are happy and settled at school.
 In the Senior School, the tutor becomes the first point of contact for pupils, parents and teachers alike.
 Knowing your child well and seeing him or her every day enables the form teacher or tutor to develop a close understanding of the children in their care, allowing them to act as support, stimulus and guide to the academic, personal, social and extra-curricular development of their pupils.
-We believe that close liaison with parents is integral to securing the best possible outcomes for children, and we will be informative and responsive as your son or daughter makes their way through the School..
 It is our collective dedication that Mayville pupils are happy, purposeful and fulfilled.